 Saturday, June 26, 2010

 06/26/10 UPDATE: Officials report that a Hinds County Grand Jury reached no conclusion on assigning guilt in the February mauling death of Anastasia Bingham.
 DNA testing on a pit bull discovered at the scene showed that the dog did not attack the girl.
 DNA taken of a dead pit bull found near the scene proved inconclusive.
-Authorities say that the little girl's family is being uncooperative and that it may have been a relative's pit bull that was involved.
-A June 22 article states:
+Authorities say that the little girl's family is being uncooperative and that it may have been a relative's pit bull that was involved in the attack.

 "They have not been as cooperative as they could have been and given as much information as they could have given," said Hinds County Sheriff Malcolm McMillin.